MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/New-MgBetaPrivilegedAccess.md

 Read-only.
         \[DisplayName \<String\>\]: The display name of the subject.
         \[Email \<String\>\]: The email address of the user subject.
-If the subject is in other types, it is empty.
+If the subject is in other types, it's empty.
         \[PrincipalName \<String\>\]: The principal name of the user subject.
-If the subject is in other types, it is empty.
+If the subject is in other types, it's empty.
         \[Type \<String\>\]: The type of the subject.
 The value can be User, Group, and ServicePrincipal.
       \[SubjectId \<String\>\]: Required.